 Our relationships with the people around us, whether family, friends, partners or work colleagues, are important for our emotional health and practical support.
 Our personal esteem and sense of self can often revolve around the roles we play in life, and how we feel we are doing in those roles.

 MS can feel like a barrier to those relationships, making it harder to maintain the ones that matter to us or develop new ones in the future.
 It might be you or someone else with the MS diagnosis, but either way, it may take some time to work out how things have changed for you both, and what you can do to keep your relationship solid.

 You may be surprised to find that little has changed in reality.
 You are the same person after an MS diagnosis as you were before.
 Everyone has challenges in their life, and MS is not the whole story about who you are.

 Telling people about your MS

-When you have been diagnosed with MS, you will need to think about who you want to tell about your diagnosis, when to tell them and how much to tell them.
+When you have been diagnosed with MS, you will need to decide about how to tell people about it.
+Think about who you want to tell about your diagnosis, when to tell them and how much to tell them.
 There may also be some people that you are obliged to tell, such as the DVLA.

 Multiple sclerosis affects the whole family but finding the right way to discuss the changes that MS brings with children can be difficult.
-We have several resources to help you explain what MS means and to help children of people with MS realise that they are not alone in the feelings that they may be experiencing.
+We have several resources to help you explain what MS means and to help young people affected by MS realise that they are not alone in the feelings that they may be experiencing.